heestand-xyz/PixelKit/README.md

 ---

 Simulator not supported.
-Metal can only run on a physical iOS device.
+Metal for iOS can only run on a physical iOS device.

 Try out the effects in [Pixel Nodes](http://pixelnodes.net/), a live graphics node editor for iPad, from which the core of Pixels was created.